-Well after an amazing winter for climbing the seasons have now officially changed and it is now springtime in the Cascades.
+Well after an amazing winter for climbing, it is now springtime in the Cascades.
 Traditionally this is the start of snow-climbing season here although this snow-climbing season started much earlier due to a much warmer than usual winter.
 The weather window was set and the weather on the Eastern side the Cascades were going to be better than the western side of the Cascades.
 I was flirting with the idea of redoing Eldorado but after looking at the weather I decided to join on in a trip with Dave (mtn.climber) and his son.

 At the turnoff to the Colchuck Lake Trail I decided to have Mike go ahead of us so that he could setup camp at Colchuck Lake.
 Colin and I headed up behind him after a short break.
 After hitting the 5000 foot mark I decided to have Colin go ahead of me because I was very tired from the plastic and it was quiet a chore hiking up to Colchuck Lake.
 During the last bit up to Colchuck Lake I decided I was go to set camp and pray for the weather to be good tomorrow.
 I was tired and worn out and most of it was from the shoes.

 By the time I reached camp across the Lake I was extremely tired and fatigue.
 I found out when I reached camp Mike Lewis was suffering but Colin was in great shape to go for the summit.
 Dave and his son had headed to the summit earlier than 2 pm due to weather potentially moving in.
 So we urged Colin to go for it at lunch and we were going to sit back and wait for morning.
 Colin gave us both a Zip-Fizz and than headed for the summit.